-- (B) All of the information required by paragraph (A) must be set forth: - (i) clearly and prominently, and standardized performance information must be in a type size that is at least as large as that used to present any nonstandardized performance; - (ii) with respect to any radio, television or video advertisement, with equal emphasis to that given to any nonstandardized performance; and - (iii) in any advertisement other than a radio, television or video advertisement, in a prominent text box that contains only the required information. - (e) No change.
+- (ii) with respect to any radio, television or video advertisement, with equal emphasis to that given to any nonstandardized performance; and (iii) in any advertisement other than a radio, television or video advertisement, in a prominent text box that contains only the required - advertisement, in a prominent text box that contains only the required information. - (e) No change.